The RCC Board

 Jon also likes woodworking and tech stuff; Susan does pottery and watercolor; and both love reading.

-Richard Hoffman, Board Member
+Laurie Phillips, Board Member